 - Rolling pin*: useful if you decide to have some fun bashing your biscuits instead of blitzing!
 I also use the flat end of mine to push the biscuit base evenly down in the bottom of my tin.

-- Loose-bottomed tart tin*: a loose bottomed tin makes it a lot easier to remove your pie once baked without breaking it.
+- Loose-bottomed tart tin*: an 8″ loose bottomed tin makes it a lot easier to remove your pie once baked without breaking it.
 I like using one with a fluted edge as I think it looks so pretty.

 - Mixing bowl*: for mixing together your ingredients at various stages, from the base ingredients to the filling to whipping the cream for the topping.